March Gardening Tips

 Pests

 Watch for areas that are thinning or yellowing in an otherwise healthy lawn.
-It might be Crane Fly.
+It might be craneflies.
 To check, drench a square foot of soil with warm, soapy water.
-If half inch long, gray brown larvae appear, treat the lawn with beneficial nematodes, Sevin or imidacloprid.
+If half inch long, gray brown larvae appear, treat the lawn with beneficial nematodes or imidacloprid.

 Watch for early weeds.
 They are easier to control when they are young.
 Hairy Bittercress is easy to see when the little white flowers appear.
 Pull them before the seed pods mature or they will spit out the next crop of weed seeds as you pull them.